Alford Rodriguez Rivera

 Living Conditions in the Foxholes

 Alford Rodriguez Rivera recounts his meals and his living conditions during the war.
-He explains that he ate C-rations and slept in foxholes during his time there.
+He explains how he ate C-rations and slept in foxholes during his time there.
 He shares that he did not know anything about Korea before arriving.
 He recollects Korea being mountainous with many trees and there being snow in the winter.

 Share YouTube: